JoshuaTwigg/JoshuaTwigg/README.md

 ![zzzz](https://github.com/JoshuaTwigg/JoshuaTwigg/assets/105489684/44d7a419-b265-4ca7-89c8-9f9dd2ff7b49)
 -->

+I am creative and self motivated, with a passion for building creative projects from the ground up.
+I am driven by the desire to learn and master new skills.
+My goal is to become an experienced software developer in an established company, where I can contribute my talents and continuously improve as both a developer and a creator.

 I enjoy being creative, self taught and building something great from scratch. taught myself how to play various instruments, programming and music production for personal projects.
 I am eager to learn more in these fields.   and keen for new experiences